enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 15 - Graph theory.md

 	Use partial correlation.
 By taking only the residuals between the correlation btwn regions to find the correlation, so that will eliminate the indirect correlation.
 		PS: I didn't get SHIT!
 What's the problem with partial correlation?
-	Bc it can force two ID nodes to become correlated: Berkson's paradox. p.11
+	- Bc it can force two ID nodes to become correlated: Berkson's paradox. p.11
+	- This can create a very high correlation
+What is DERIVING DIRECTIONALITY?
+	Created by Granger-causaliting, originally about the stock prices.
+	If we wanna predictX1 at time t, we have to go backward in the timeseries, and predict X1, but we can also use the inormation of X2 in the past to predict it.
+(Check the )